jni/using-python-for-science/_sources/intro-to-environments.md

 destroy environments at will, so we will skip the One Huge Environment To Rule Them All.

-In fact, we will not download miniconda itself, but rather *miniforge*, a fork of miniconda that uses *conda-forge* as the default location to search for packages to install.
+In fact, we will not download miniconda itself, but rather *miniforge*, a different version of miniconda that searches for packages in the *conda-forge* open repository, rather than the main Anaconda channel, which is proprietary.
 As of this writing, you can download miniforge at https://github.com/conda-forge/miniforge#download, but if that changes, simply search the web for "download miniforge".
 Follow the installation instructions on the site, and launch a command line terminal.
 This will be different